Measurements of the associated production of a W boson and a charm quark in proton-proton collisions at $\sqrt{s} =$ 8 TeV: Event reconstruction and selection

 The above procedure results in an event yield of $52\,179 \pm 451$ ($32\,071 \pm 315$), after \OSSS subtraction, in the $\Wen$ ($\Wmn$) channel where the quoted uncertainty is statistical.
 The smaller yield in the $\Wmn$ channel is mainly due to the requirement on the IPS of the muon inside the jet, which is solely applied to this channel.
 Table~\ref{fractiontable0} shows the flavour composition of the selected sample according to simulation.
 The fraction of $\Wc$ signal events is around 80\%.
 The dominant background arises from $\ttbar$ production (around 8\%), where one of the {\PW} bosons produced in the decay of the top quark pair decays leptonically and the other hadronically with a $\PQc$ quark in the final state.
 The contribution from $\ttbar$ events where one of the top quarks is out of the acceptance of the detector is estimated with the simulated sample to be negligible.
 Figure~\ref{fig:muon_in_jet_pt} shows the distributions after \OSSS subtraction of the IPS (left) and $\pt$ (right) of the muon inside the jet for events in the selected sample.
-The difference between data and simulation in the high-$\pt$ region in Fig.~\ref{fig:muon_in_jet_pt}, right ($\pt\gtrsim 20\GeV$), is due to the modelling of the charm fragmentation function in the simulation, as evidenced by a similar behaviour observed in the $\pt^{\PGm}$/$\pt^{\jet}$ distribution.
-The difference is included in the systematic uncertainty estimation. \begin{linenomath*}
+The difference between data and simulation in the high-$\pt$ region in Fig.~\ref{fig:muon_in_jet_pt}, right ($\pt\gtrsim 20\GeV$), is related to a similar behaviour observed in the $\pt^{\PGm}$/$\pt^{\jet}$ distribution.
+Differences are significantly reduced by reweighting the simulation with weights extracted from the $\pt^{\PGm}$/$\pt^{\jet}$ distribution to make the corresponding simulation description match the data. \begin{linenomath*}

 \end{linenomath*} \begin{linenomath*}

 \end{linenomath*}